 EDTA acts as a chelator.
 It “grabs” metal ions that can affect the stability and / or appearance of cosmetic products.
 EDTA is used to counter the hardness of water in rinse-off products.
 It helps avoid the precipitation of certain ions (calcium, magnesium...) in order to ensure the quality and preservations of products.

 Why is it questioned?

-EDTA is accused of causing irritation when in contact with the eyes and eczema.
+EDTA may cause irritation when in contact with the eyes and eczema.
 There are some concerns regarding the persistence and bioaccumulation in the environment, given the widespread use of EDTA.

-● At the concentration level it is used in our products, EDTA is a very well tolerated ingredient and allergy cases are very rare.
+- At the concentration level as it is used in our products, EDTA is a well-tolerated ingredient and allergic cases are very rare.